xiaoxiae/videos/17-ab/SCRIPT.md

 For an $(a,b)$-tree, this procedure is very similar, the only difference being that either the key is in the current node, or it's not and we follow the edge between the keys where it should be, again either finding it or getting to a leaf.

-$(a,b)$-trees address a number of shortcomings of binary trees, mainly the fact that they can easily become unbalanced -- repeatedly inserting items into a binary tree without other operations can make them lean to one side, rendering all operations significantly slower.
+$(a,b)$-trees address a number of shortcomings of binary trees, mainly the fact that they can easily become unbalanced.
+Repeatedly inserting items into a binary tree without other operations can make them lean to one side, rendering all operations significantly slower.
 There are ways to address this problem (like AVL trees or R&B trees), but they are not nearly as elegant as $(a,b)$-trees.

 So, without further ado, let's dive in.